wxie2017/wxie2017.github.io/pages/speech/joy_of_level_1.md

 doing well in school and good students should choose scientists as their goals at that time.
 So kids like me should become scientists.

-Dream changes often.
+Dreams change often.
 I went to university, studied physics; I went to insitute, did research in physics; and I was a young scientist.
 Then the internet came, and I followed the wave to became a software engineer.
 My dream became to be a good engineer, and contribute to a great product.
 This dream is still going.